dafny-lang/dafny/docs/DafnyRef/Attributes.md

 * `{:induction L}` where `L` is a list consisting entirely of bound variables -- apply induction to the specified bound variables
-* `{:induction X}` where `X` is anything else -- treat the same as {:induction}, that is, apply induction to all bound variables.
+* `{:induction X}` where `X` is anything else -- treat the same as `{:induction}`, that is, apply induction to all bound variables.
 For this usage conventionally `X` is `true`.

 Here is an example of using it on a quantifier expression: